Quantum graphs and spin models: Introduction

 Item \ref{item:quTriangleFree} provides {\bf an answer to the open problem in algebraic combinatorics} \cite[\S 2]{MR1312732} asking if there are only seven connected triangle-free strongly regular graphs.
 While the problem in the classical setting remains open to our knowledge, the answer is negative if one considers quantum graphs.
 Regarding Item \ref{item:Obstructions}, in contrast, Matsuda has announced that the degree $k$ of a $1$-point regular tracial quantum graph must be a natural number, which we observed in all of our examples.
 Item \ref{item:GirthAbelian} is a known obstruction in the classical setting and follows directly from Theorem \ref{thmalpha:QuInvariants}.
 We briefly comment on Items \ref{item:(T)} and \ref{alphaitem:BubblingQAUT} in Remark \ref{remark:Prop(T)}.

 {\bf We developed software} designed to verify if a given operator corresponds to a quantum graph on any given finite dimensional quantum set, compute the number of connected components, detect cycles, decide if it is $t$-point regular for $t=1,2,3$ and return the regularity parameters $(n,\ k,\ \lambda,\ \mu)$ for strong regularity (i.e. $2$-point regularity) and $q_0,\ q_1,\ q_2,\ q_3$ for $3$-point regularity.
+Our Software is available at the GitHub repository \href{https://github.com/nestorbravo/Regularity_for_quantum_graphs.git}{\texttt{Regularity\_for\_quantum\_graphs}}, where the interested reader can carry out most of our computations.
 Equipped with these tools, we constructed detailed examples in various dimensions, with {\bf applications to quantum topology and (quantum) association schemes}. \begin{coralpha} We constructed a number examples over various quantum spaces: \begin{enumerate}[label={\bf (D\arabic*)}:] \item {\bf Examples over $M_2$:} The classification by Matsuda and Gromada of quantum graphs defined on $M_2$ from \cite{MR4481115, MR4514486} says that (up to complementation) the only graphs are the complete graph $\cK_{M_2}$ and a deformation of the square.
 Aided with Theorem \ref{thmalpha:QuInvariants} and their classical representatives, we conclude these are connected and 3-point regular and obtain their parameters in Example \ref{ex:M2TripleRegularity}. \item {\bf Examples over $M_3$:} In example Example \ref{ex:M3TripleRegularity} we construct $4$ different $3$-point regular graphs over $M_3$ up to complementation $G_3, G_4, 9P_q$ and the irreflexive complete graph ${\cK}_{M_3}^{\mathsf{irref}},$ and obtained their parameters. \item In Examples \ref{exs:OtherDeformations} we also deformed the {\bf Schl\"{a}fli Graph} and the {\bf Shrikhande graph}, modeled over non-commutative quantum sets of vertices. \end{enumerate} \end{coralpha}